momentohq/client-sdk-javascript/README.template.md

 - Node version [10.13 or higher](https://nodejs.org/en/download/) is required
 - A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)

+### Examples

+Ready to dive right in?
+Just check out the [examples](./examples/README.md) directory for complete, working examples of how to use the SDK.

 ### Installation

 Use `npm` to install Momento: